RainbowZL0/anime-audio-classification-model/README.md

 # anime_audio_classification_model
 Extract features by MFCC, and then choose which model you would like to use among SVM, ANN, and CNN.
-This introduction file will be completed after the codes are done.
+This introduction will be completed after the codes are done.